 - Raise your legs towards your chest, rolling your pelvis upward.

 - Lift your hips off the bench bringing your knees towards your elbows.

 - Hold the contraction at the top of the movement for one second.

 - Sit down with your hips at the edge of a flat bench.

-- Hold the sides of the bench with your hands, lean back slightly, and extend your legs parallel to the floor.
+- Hold the bench sides with your hands, lean back slightly, and extend your legs parallel to the floor.